Insha

-Medieval India has a very rich tradition of Insha writing.
-Many intellectuals such as Amir khusrau, Khwaja-i- Jahan Mohammad Gawan and Abul Fazl set a model of Insha writing, which was followed by generations of Insha writers.
+The Insha is of im.
+Many intellectuals such as Amir Khusrow, Mahmud Gawan, and Abu'l-Fazl set a model of Insha writing, which was followed by generations of Insha writers.
 In admiration of superb Insha writing, many collections of Insha writing were collected.
 Munshaat -i- Namakin is one of the largest collections of Insha writings, which is dated from the early Mughal period.